Coffee production in Costa Rica: Environmental impact

 Although coffee production in Costa Rica is a major source of revenue, it is not without its environmental problems.
 The main effect on the environment is the pollution of rivers during the separation and de-pulping process at the beneficio processing plants or mills.
 After the beans are separated from the pulp, the beans are left to ferment in a water tank to remove the gummy gel that surrounds the bean.
 By the end of the drying process, there is leftover pulp and sugar water.
 In the past, many coffee producers dumped the pulp waste directly into the rivers.
-Approximately 57% of the coffee bean consists of contaminants which destroy wildlife in rivers and may harm people.
+Coffee processing has long been one of the most significant sources of agro-industrial wastewater in Costa Rica and has raised public health concerns; the Ministry of Health was eventually ordered to protect water quality from coffee-processing discharges, and efforts to reduce this contamination have been reinforced by certification programmes that pay producers higher prices.
 The pulp as it decays in river water has the effect of depleting the water of oxygen and killing off aquatic life.